 - Gender Seminar Judges of the ICC

-In February 2006 we conducted a one day Gender Seminar for the Judges of the ICC.
+In February 2006, we conducted a one-day Gender Seminar for ICC Judges.

 - Gender Training for Associate Legal Officers (ALOs)

-In February 2006, we conducted a one-day Gender Training Seminar for the Associate Legal Offices of the ICC.
+In February 2006, we conducted a one-day Gender Training Seminar for the ALOs of the ICC.

 We expect to provide gender training for the ICC during 2007 as a ‘refresher’ for the staff who have already participated in the gender training during 2005, as well as for new staff who have joined the Court.
 This is on a ‘by request’ basis to be initiated by the ICC.